charliemeyer2000/discrete/practice/practice2-1.md

 cd practice
 pandoc -s -o _.pdf _.md
 -->
+** note that for questions that are like "which of the following are true" i have listed only the correct answers **
 # First-Order Logic (Mod2Quiz1 Practice)

 Define C(a, b) to mean "Can cast value _a_ as type _b_."
 Define H as the set of values {8, False, "True"}.
 Define the set K to be the set of types {bool, int}.